joewez/PyboardFileManager/README.md

 - Select the com port for your device (if there is more than one)
 - The main window should appear with the files on the root of the device listed
-- If there was a problem and the files were not listed, click on the Refresh button (If you still do not see any files on your device your version of AMPY may be incompatible.
-See below.)
+- If there was a problem and the files were not listed, click on the Refresh button

 <b>HOW TO USE:</b>

 All the features are pretty self-explanatory, but here is just a short description of it's general use.